Counselling and Psychotherapy

 Outdoor sessions are a powerful and often fun way to do counselling.
 Working in natural settings enables us to draw on the direct and immediate experience of nature as a resource in the healing process.
 In an outdoor session we might sit by the ocean, take a stroll in the forest, learn about the medicinal and energetic properties of plants, build an outdoor shelter, or co-create a ritual.

-The possibilities for working with nature are vast, sometimes spontaneous, often creative and meaningful.
+The possibilities for working with nature are vast, sometimes spontaneous and often creative and meaningful.
 Outdoor sessions can teach us how to connect with nature in an intentional and therapeutic way.
 These practices and the connection to nature as a resource can be drawn on outside of counselling sessions and integrated into everyday life.

 Outdoor therapy work is inspired by ecopyschology, a way of understanding the human psyche as interdpendent with and interconnected to the wild world around us.
 For more information on ecopsychology and outdoor work, check out this blog post.